parraser/videogame_project/doc/sprint2/PB.md

 Dependencies: N/A

-Tasks: GameObj interface, Observer model for main Game class for each game tick, Main Game Class
+Tasks: GameObj, Main Game class, MovableObject Class, Tell all GameObjects to render and tick accordingly

 -------------------------------